 All students are required to register for a practicum experience as well as complete an online application with the Office of Practicum Experiences & Teacher Induction.
 At both the undergraduate and graduate levels, pre-practicum experiences are connected to a one-credit course.
 The full practicum experience is a 12 credit course for both undergraduate majors and for undergraduate secondary minors enrolled in the College of Arts & Sciences.
 The full practicum for graduate students is a 6 credit course for general education (ED 420) and a course focused on special education and reading & literacy (ED 610).

 In addition to registering through the University, students must formally apply for a pre- or full practicum placement with the Office of Practicum Experiences & Teacher Induction.
-Students’ applications are tracked in a sophisticated database that allows the Practicum Office to monitor the diversity of school experiences and details about each placement experience.
+Students’ applications are tracked in a sophisticated database that allows the Field Placement & Partnership Outreach Office to monitor the diversity of school experiences and details about each placement experience.
 The application is online and due the semester before students intend to complete a practicum experience.

 The Lynch School of Education and Human Development does not waive undergraduate students from practicum experiences.
 Graduate students who successfully completed an approved undergraduate teacher education program at the Lynch School of Education and Human Development or at another college or university, are waived from the pre-practicum experience (ED 429).
 However, graduate students are not waived from the first segment of the Graduate Inquiry Seminar (ED 431), ED 432 which coincides with the full practicum experience or ED 610.